What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 Organizations such as the International Society for the Study of Trauma and Dissociation (ISSTD) have long recognized complex trauma and developmental trauma disorder as distinct entities requiring more tailored treatment strategies versus those for PTSD.
 However, C-PTSD was only recently recognized as a diagnosis in the International Classification of Diseases 11th Revision (ICD-11), which came into effect in 2022.

-This page provides an overview of the ICD-11 diagnosis of C-PTSD, including:
+This page provides an overview of the ICD-11 diagnosis of C-PTSD.

 Complex Post-Traumatic Stress Disorder (C-PTSD) arises from chronic or long-term exposure to traumatic events which can have profound impacts on the brain and nervous system.
 Unlike PTSD, which can develop after a single traumatic event, C-PTSD is typically associated with ongoing trauma, such as childhood abuse, severe neglect, physical abuse and domestic violence, human trafficking, or situations of captivity.
 It involves all the symptoms of PTSD, as well as additional symptoms related to emotional regulation, self-concept, and interpersonal relationships.